Heath Ledger Did Not Die Because Of The Joker, Sister Kate Reveals

 In 2016, Heath’s father, Kim, however, broke his silence on the death of his son by telling News.com.au that the blame should be on the actor.
 He had been warned by his sister not to mix prescription drugs, especially with ones that he doesn’t know about.
 That was the last conversation the Ledger siblings had.

 I Am Heath Ledger documentary features stories from the actor’s friends and family.
 It also uses video shots by the actor and also features his interviews, his artwork and music videos he shot.
 The documentary was created to “celebrate Heath’s life and tell the story of this multifaceted artist,” according to Murray, which is in contrast to what most people are expecting.
-The 90-minutes documentary did not dwell on Heath’s personal issues and his prescription drug use that led to his death.
+The 90-minute documentary did not dwell on Heath’s personal issues and his prescription drug use that led to his death.

 Although Williams had already addressed Heath’s death years back, she chose not to participate in the documentary.
 Friends of Ledger who took part in the film include Ben Mendelsohn, Naomi Watts, whom he dated before Williams, and director Ang Lee.